pmeinhardt/huck-up/README.md

 There are a few things which you'll need to prepare.
 Here we go:

-1. **Prepare an SD card** Huck-up automates server management using Ansible.
+1. **💾 Prepare an SD card** Huck-up automates server management using Ansible.
    Its playbooks are written with Raspbian/Debian systems in mind.
 If you don't have a Raspberry Pi operating system on an SD card yet, download [Raspbian](https://www.raspberrypi.org/downloads/raspbian/) and